1st |

 Newsletter Archiving

 This is the ability to save, or archive, your old newsletters.
 EMSPs differ in the way they handle this feature.
 Some offer to back up a certain quantity or volume of newsletters on their servers.
 Others offer export options that convert your newsletters into PDF or HTML files so you can download them and/or store them on your website.
-You need to keep in mind that there is an SEO advantage to archiving your own newsletters (DIY).

 Responsive Design Templates